 About Curatis AG

-Curatis acquires, licences, distributes and promotes pharmaceutical products for the treatment and/or prevention of rare and speciality diseases in Switzerland.
+Curatis acquires, licences, distributes and promotes medicines for the treatment and/or prevention of rare and speciality diseases in Switzerland.

-Curatis has a promising pipeline of novel speciality care and orphan drugs for neurological disorders based on the principle of repurposing.
+Curatis develops novel speciality care and orphan drugs for neurological disorders based on the principle of repurposing.

 Günter Graubach - Founder & Chairman

-Previously Curatis's Chief Executive Officer, held various commercial management positions at Speciality European Pharma, MyoContract (now Santhera Pharmaceuticals) and Hoffmann-La Roche in Switzerland, USA, and Latin America; graduated with a Master's Degree in Business from the University of Lyon, France and a post graduate degree in Economics from the University of Constance, Germany.
+Previously CURATIS's Chief Executive Officer, held various commercial management positions at Speciality European Pharma, MyoContract (now Santhera Pharmaceuticals) and Hoffmann-La Roche in Europe, USA, and Latin America; graduated with a Master's Degree in Business from the University of Lyon, France and a post graduate degree in Economics from the University of Constance, Germany.